newky2k/MessageBus/component/GettingStarted.md

 	//Clear all event handlers
 	MessageBus.Default.Clear("1234");

-*Note: You must execute any code that updates the UI in your event action delegate on the UI thread*
+*Note: You must execute any code that updates the UI, contained within your event action or delegate, on the UI thread*

 **Posting Events**

 You can then post an event from anywhere in your application using the Id of the event to execute the Action in the registered `MessageBusEventHandler` objects.

-To post an event you create an instance of `CoreMessageBusEvent`, set the EventId, sender and any addtional data you want to send
+To post an event you create an instance of `CoreMessageBusEvent`, set the EventId, sender and any additional data you want to send

 	using DSoft.Messaging;
 	...